Adjuster Licensing Education: Ontario

 C112: Practical Issues in Claims Management

-Independent adjuster licenses in Ontario are administered by the Financial Services Commission of Ontario and candidates who have completed the course requirements must pass an oral exam administered by the Canadian Independent Adjusters' Association.
+Independent adjuster licenses in Ontario are administered by the Financial Services Regulatory Authority and candidates who have completed the course requirements must pass an oral exam administered by the Canadian Independent Adjusters' Association.
 Contact either of these organizations or your local institute or chapter for further information.

 Contact us toll-free at 1-866-362-8585 or get in touch with your local chapter.